-Peter Bell, MD, MBA, HPF, FACOEP, FACEP
+Peter Bell, DO, MBA, HPF, FACOEP, FACEP

-Dr. Peter Alan Bell, MBA, HPF, FACOEP, FACEP, is an attending faculty member and emergency physician at Doctors Hospital.
+Dr. Peter Alan Bell, DO, MBA, HPF, FACOEP, FACEP, is an attending faculty member and emergency physician at Doctors Hospital.
 He is Dean, Professor of Family and Emergency Medicine, and a Health Policy Fellow at the Liberty University College of Osteopathic Medicine.

 He was instrumental in establishing the first emergency medicine residency at Doctors Hospital in 1991.
 He has served in numerous leadership positions, including president of President of the Ohio Osteopathic Association, President of Ohio Chapter American College of Emergency Physicians, national President of the American College of Osteopathic Emergency Physicians, and in 2015 was named Chair of the OUHCOM-CORE Board.
 He continues to serve on a variety of state and national bureaus and committees.